SimonMTaye/gitgo/README.md

 - Complex git configs (each repo has a config file; only the required information, such as branches, will be parsed.
 Other data that may impact how git works will be ignored.
 - Index file extensions

+#### Other Things to Keep in Mind
+- When built for Windows, the index file might not function as expected when adding new entries.
+This is because the index file uses Inode, Device, Guid and Uuid numbers that do not exist (as far as I know) in Windows.
+Linux is unaffected

  ["Git from the Bottom Up"](https://jwiegley.github.io/git-from-the-bottom-up/) by John Wiegley was also immensely useful